Is it time for a logo upgrade? Read through this guide to find out the next step for your company.

-Examine logos you’re drawn to, both inside and outside of your industry.
+Examine logos you’re drawn to inside and outside your industry.
 Think critically about why you like these logos and discuss your feelings with your design partner.

 As you and your design partner take on the logo update, remember that simplicity is key.
 It can be tempting to include all aspects of your work into the logo, but the most engaging and longest-lasting logos are simple.

 Companies like Nike, Apple, Linkedin, and Target have simplified their logos as they’ve grown loyal audiences, eventually allowing them to be recognized by a single, simple shape.

 Source: The Best Logos Ever Designed Are Simple Not Interesting & Overworked